Important COVID-19 update – Visitor restrictions

-Kakadu is Australia’s largest national park, covering a staggering 20,000 sq km.
+Kakadu is one of the largest national parks in Australia, covering a staggering 20,000 sq km.
 With that much land to cover, and so many out-of-this world sights to take in, planning your trip can be confusing.

 Our itineraries have been designed by people who live and work in Kakadu, and have helped thousands of visitors get the most out of their holiday.